shivaramakrishnamarepalli/spreadSheet/README.md

 current works :   (shiva)

-fixing the first row and column to the grid-container
+fixed the first row and column to the grid-container
+    -neat finish(cover extra portion,rough scroll after click)

 mistakes to be rectified -